-With testimonies from the key participants and using unpublished archive material, this historical-political thriller tells the story of Jean-Yves Ollivier, aka "Mr. Jacques."
+With testimonies from the key participants and using unpublished archive material, this thrilling historical-political documentary tells the story of Jean-Yves Ollivier, aka "Mr. Jacques."
 His behind-the-scenes efforts played a crucial role in freeing Nelson Mandela and hastening the end of apartheid in South Africa.

 Southern Africa was then on the brink of explosion.
 In the mid-1980s, township violence blew up in South Africa and Apartheid was setting the country on fire.
 In Angola and Namibia, conflict was raging.
 South African regime and UNITA were fighting against the government of Angola, SWAPO and Cuba.
 All under the constant gaze and with the discreet help of the Great Powers engaged in Africa in a genuine hot war.